Your Next Purchase: One of These 12 Great Dress Watches

 Cartier Tank Solo XL

 Grand Seiko has become more than the cult favorite of watch collectors it once was and now enjoys great mainstream enthusiasm.
-Loved for high levels of finishing and refinement, their watches offer remarkable value, even at luxury prices.
-The beautiful new Grand Seiko Elegance SBGK005 model highlighted here, with its slim case in steel, gorgeous dial, power reserve indicator and manual-winding movement, is a good representative of Grand Seiko’s range.
+Adored for high levels of finishing and refinement, their watches offer remarkable value, even at luxury prices.
+The beautiful new Grand Seiko Seasons Soko is a US-exclusive model with a gorgeous dial inspired by bamboo and the brand’s innovative Spring Drive movement, representing Grand Seiko’s typical approach of high refinement and strong value.

-The Jaeger-LeCoultre Master debuted 25 years ago, and with it came the brand’s “1,000 Hour Control” test, where each watch was tested for 1,000 hours for accuracy and durability before being delivered to customers.
-It’s just one reason why the Jaeger-LeCoultre is stealthily such a great watch; the rest comes down to details like the slim 38.5mm case, the expert finishing on the JLC Caliber 896 inside and the radiant dial.
+The Jaeger-LeCoultre Master debuted over 25 years ago, and with it came the brand’s “1,000 Hour Control” test, where each watch was tested for 1,000 hours for accuracy and durability before being delivered to customers.
+It’s just one reason why Jaeger-LeCoultre stealthily offers such a great watch; the rest comes down to details like the slim 40mm case, the expert finishing on the JLC Caliber 899AC inside and the refined dial of this Master Control Date model.

 The Slim d’Hermés features elegant numerals in the place of more traditional hour markers, which are the work of French graphic designer Philippe Apeloig, done exclusively for Hermés.
 Apart from being elegant and unique, the watch features an in-house ultra-thin movement from Hermés and comes in a sleek 39.5mm case.